pksingh-sme/smart-clip/ADMIN_MANUAL.md

 ### Logging In as Admin

-1. Visit the StreamHub admin login page: `/admin/login`
+1. Visit the SmartClip admin login page: `/admin/login`
 2. Use the default admin credentials:
-   - Email: admin@streamhub.com
+   - Email: admin@smartclip.com
    - Password: admin123
 3. For security, change the default password immediately after first login
 4. Enable two-factor authentication for additional security